Certurix/ctx096bag/README.md

 Description: Define the key used to interact with SCP-096 Bag.
 Default: E

+### Secondary Key
+Description: Define the secondary key used to drag SCP-096
+Default: G

 ### Notification Delay
 Description: How long will each notification of the module will be shown
 Default: 8

+### Draggable
+Description: Define if SCP-096 can be dragged.
+Default: false

+### Progress Bar Settings

+### Progress Bar
+Description: Define if the progress bar should be shown when SCP-096 is bagged.
+Default: false

+### Progress Bar Speed
+Description: Set the decreasing speed of the progress bar.
+Default: 0.2

+### Progress Bar Threshold
+Description: Set the threshold of the progress bar.
+Default: 0.05

+### Progress Bar Color
+Description: Set the color of the progress bar.
+Default: 255, 255, 255

 ### Bag Model
 ### Model